 The best time to ring us is weekdays, 1 pm–5 pm.

 NB: To ensure the safety of any callers seeking support, we never return a missed call.

 So please ring again, or send an email to

 The Swedish Data Protection Authority provides advice on what to do if you have been mistreated on the internet.

 Novahuset is for boys and girls who have been the victim of some form of sexual abuse or mistreatment or need someone to talk to.

-Their live messaging service is available on Tuesdays and Thursdays, 7 pm–9 pm, and Sundays, 8 pm–10 pm.
+Their live messaging service is available on Tuesday, Thursday and Sunday, 7 pm–9 pm.

 Novahuset also offers an email service and counselling and can provide support when dealing with agencies and authorities.

 In addition, the organisation often runs teaching sessions in schools.